kevintpeng/Learn-Something-Every-Day/Software-Development-Concepts/Contributing-to-Open-Source.md

 - Continuous Integration

 ## Version Control
 Is an integral part of open source projects.
 Includes *git, svn, and mercurial*.
 I use git.
+Github and Bitbucket host central repositories for developers to contribute to.

+The following steps can be followed as an example for contributing to Rails:
+- `git clone https://github.com/rails/rails.git` clone repo
+- `git checkout -b my_new_branch` create new branch for local changes
+- `bundle install` install dependencies and gems
+- `bundle exec rails new ~/my-test-app --dev` creates dummy application to test changes. `--dev` uses your branch

 ## Pull Requests
 After making changes to a repository, a **pull request** is made, requesting that code changes are merged to the central repository.
 After your changes are in a forked repository.
 It is good practice to **squash commits** into one commit, using `git rebase`.